 Swiss psychoanalyst Carl Jung believed that working with dream material is key to comprehending and dealing creatively with our Shadow selves—everything instinctual and irrational outside the light of consciousness.

 The funniest irony I’ve encountered after so much personal digging is that this deeper level of myself, this repressed Shadow, is who actually calls the shots in my life!
 It’s true for you, too.

 OK!
 Naturally, there are lots of different methods for accessing the rich messages in your dreams.

-In INFLUENCE, Carolyn’s life-changing course on practical magic, (opening for registration at the end of September), we work a lot with dreams and she has a brilliant, in-depth exercise I’ve used many times to mine the depths.
+In INFLUENCE, Carolyn’s life-changing course on practical magic, we work a lot with dreams and she has a brilliant, in-depth exercise I’ve used many times to mine the depths.